-The Capital Development Board (CDB), in conjunction with the Department of Commerce and Economic Opportunity (DCEO), has begun the update cycle for the Illinois Energy Conservation Code from the 2012 International Energy Conservation Code (IECC) to the 2015 IECC.
-Per the Energy Efficient Building Act, CDB is required to review and adopt the most current version of the International Energy Conservation Code within one year after its publication date.
+The Capital Development Board (CDB), in conjunction with the Department of Commerce & Economic Opportunity (DCEO), has completed the cycle for the Illinois Energy Conservation Code (IECC) to update from the 2012 International Energy Conservation Code (IECC) to the 2015 IECC.
+In accordance with The Energy Efficient Building Act, CDB is required to review and adopt the most current version of the IECC within one year after its publication date.
 The Code will then become effective within 6 months following its adoption by CDB.
 The effective date for the 2015 IECC, with Illinois Amendments, to become law in the State of Illinois was January 1, 2016.

 When developing Code adaptations, rules, and procedures for compliance with the Code, CDB is required to seek input from representatives of the building trades, design professionals, construction professionals, code administrators, and other interested entities affected by the new Code.
 To ensure input from these groups, CDB created the Illinois Energy Code Advisory Council (ILECAC) which has representatives from each of the groups listed above.
 Proposed amendments were accepted by the ILECAC from July 1, 2014 - December 1, 2014.
-This Council reviewed all properly submitted proposed amendments to the Code and, after deliberation, voted regarding the acceptance or rejection of these proposed amendments.
-The Council’s recommendations were then presented to the Capital Development Board.
-With CDB’s vote to accept the ILECAC’s recommendations, they will be submitted to the Joint Committee on Administrative Rules for acceptance and implementation.
-The anticipated effective date will be November 30, 2015.
+The ILECAC reviewed all properly submitted, proposed amendments to the Code and, after deliberation, voted regarding the acceptance or rejection of these proposed amendments.
+The Council’s recommendations were then presented to the CDB.
+With CDB’s vote to accept the ILECAC’s recommendations, they were submitted to the Joint Committee on Administrative Rules (JCAR) for acceptance and implementation.
+JCAR Voted to accept CDB’s recommendations December 15, 2015